gold-meridian/articles/MonoMod/il-editing.md

 {
     var c = new ILCursor(il);

-    // anchor on the heart lantern check, not on the number itself c.GotoNext(
+    // anchor on the heart lantern check, not on the number itself, we make the call here c.GotoNext(
         MoveType.After,
         i => i.MatchCallvirt<SceneMetrics>("get_HasHeartLantern")
     );

     // now the next ldc.i4 2 is unambiguously the one this block adds